USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch06_model_configuration_options.md

 organic aerosol through cloud processing: model simulations.
 Environ.
 Sci.
 Technol., 39, 4441–4446.

 Mathur, R. and L.K.
 Peters, 1990: Adjustment of wind fields for application in air pollution modeling, Atmos.
 Environ., 24(5), 1095-1106.

+Murphy, B. N., et al., 2017: Semivolatile POA and parameterized total combustion SOA in CMAQv5.2: impacts on source strength and partitioning.
+Atmospheric Chemistry and Physics Discussions, 2017: 1-44.

 Odman, M. T., and A. G. Russell, 2000: Mass conservative coupling of non-hydrostatic meteorological models with air quality models, in Air Pollution Modelling and Its Application XIII, edited by S.-E. Gryning and E. Batchvarova, pp. 651-660, Kluwer Academic/Plenum Publishers, New York.